 What do we do with this information?
 For anyone currently on medication – do not stop without discussing with your doctor.
 Withdrawal symptoms can also occur.

-The notion of a chemical imbalance is a simple and appealing theory especially with a built in “solution”.
-However, it ignores the circumstances of our lives and how this impacts our mood and emotion.
+The notion of a chemical imbalance is a simple and appealing theory, especially with a built-in “solution”.
+However, it ignores the circumstances of our lives and how this impacts our moods and emotions.
 Effort and time would be better directed to changing the circumstances that lead to depression rather than reducing humans to chemicals to be balanced.